Stephen-Seo/TurnBasedMinecraftMod/FAQ.md

 **Note that while .ogg Vorbis files are supported, .ogg Opus files are NOT supported.**

+One can use FFmpeg to convert music files into .ogg Vorbis:

+    ffmpeg -i <music_file_to_convert> -map a:0 -c:a libvorbis output.ogg

 ## Why can't the mod play my mp3 files?

 The third-party-library used to load mp3 files seems to have issues with